conda/conda/docs/source/build_tutorials/postgis.rst

 package.
 I do:

 Some searching indicates pg_config is distributed with postgresql, so let me check that out.
-A search on `binstar.org <https://binstar.org/>`__ for conda packages with the name ``postgresql`` yields some results for 64-bit Linux.
-I'll try to install from one of the Binstar channels.
+A search on `Anaconda.org <https://anaconda.org/>`__ for conda packages with the name ``postgresql`` yields some results for 64-bit Linux.
+I'll try to install from one of the Anaconda.org channels.
 First the channel must be added with:

 .. code-block:: bash

-    $ conda config --add channels https://conda.binstar.org/trent
+    $ conda config --add channels https://conda.anaconda.org/trent

 which I can verify by inspecting: